ChrisJefferson/jekyll-clean/_posts/2016-03-11-gap_line_profiling.markdown

 ==============

 * `ProfileLineByLine` records wall (also known as clock) time which happens between `ProfileLineByLine` and the next `UnprofileLineByLine`.
 This is why we put starting profiling, our code, and then stopping profile on a single line.

+* If you want to profile how long everything in GAP takes, including the startup, then you can given the command line option `--prof <filename>` when starting GAP.
+This is equivalent to GAP calling `ProfileLineByLine("<filename>");` before loading any of the standard library (obviously, give your own filename).

 * Giving your output file the `gz` extension makes GAP automatically compress the file.
 This is a great idea, because the files can get very big otherwise!
 Even then, the files can grow quite large very quickly, keep an eye on them.